Ice Hockey Skate Profiling: Should you profile your skates? - WILLIES.CO.UK - ICE - INLINE - FIGURE

 Changing The Lie Of Your Skates

-Moving this balance point towards the heel will encourage the ankles and knees to bend, which defencemen traditionally prefer thanks to smoother pivots.
-However, if it's too far back, the skater will lean too far forward and incur muscle strain.
+Moving this balance point towards the heel will encourage the ankles and knees to bend, which defencemen traditionally prefer, thanks to smoother pivots.
+However, if it's too far back, the skater will lean too far forward and risk muscle strain.

 Moving the high point towards the toe will force the skater's legs to be more rigid, which delivers better lateral movement and is often preferred by forwards.